RSS Feed

 I keep forgetting to mention the tapas.
 Every time you stop at a taverna for a drink, you are always given a grand array of sliced ham and/or cheese, maybe, but always olives and bread.
 And the size of the platter is dependent on the number of people.
 On the climb to Bubion, we all stopped for a “clara” or “shandy” or Alhambra beer and were served the platters of the above as well as potatoes with scrambled eggs.
 Yum.
 Of course, who wants to hike after beer and potatoes!

 And another thing: There is no mustard in Spain, or if there is, it must really be searched for!
-Jaro spent 2 hours looking for mustard when he went to Malaga…he wanted a ham sandwich with MUSTARD, but all they kept giving him was mayo or butter.
-Oh the challenges of Andalusia!
+Jaro spent two hours looking for mustard when he went to Malaga…he wanted a ham sandwich with MUSTARD, but all they kept giving him was mayo or butter.
+Oh the challenges of this dreamy spot!

 I am back at the inn, sitting on my little back patio underneath a chestnut tree writing in my journal.
 The sun is still high in the sky – but it’s cool in this shady enclosed grassy space, rimmed by scented boxwood.
 I am drinking an Alhambra beer and thinking: how lucky am I.